matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 #.
 Alice and Bob communicate which devices they'd like to verify with each other.
 #.
 Alice selects Bob's device from the device list and begins verification.
 #.
 Alice's client ensures it has a copy of Bob's device key.
 #.
-Alice's device sends Bob's device a ``m.key.verification.start`` message.
+Alice's device sends Bob's device an ``m.key.verification.start`` message.
 #.
 Bob's device receives the message and selects a key agreement protocol, hash
    algorithm, message authentication code, and SAS method supported by Alice's device.
 #.
 Bob's device ensures it has a copy of Alice's device key.
 #.
 Bob's device creates an ephemeral Curve25519 key pair (|BobCurve25519|), and
    calculates the hash (using the chosen algorithm) of the public key |BobPublicKey|.
 #.
-Bob's device replies to Alice's device with a ``m.key.verification.accept`` message.
+Bob's device replies to Alice's device with an ``m.key.verification.accept`` message.
 #.
 Alice's device receives Bob's message and stores the commitment hash for later use.
 #.
 Alice's device creates an ephemeral Curve25519 key pair (|AliceCurve25519|) and
-   replies to Bob's device with a ``m.key.verification.key``, sending only the public key |AlicePublicKey|.
+   replies to Bob's device with an ``m.key.verification.key``, sending only the public key |AlicePublicKey|.
 #.
 Bob's device receives Alice's message and replies with its own ``m.key.verification.key``
    message containing its public key |BobPublicKey|.